 To achieve its objectives, the Trust invests no less than 20% of the net capital raised into the Public Portfolio LPs, that will hold actively managed global portfolios of real estate and infrastructure and infrastructure-related securities, targeting issuers primarily in OECD countries, managed by Dennis Mitchell the Chief Executive Officer and Chief Investment Officer of the Trust and the Investment Manager of the Public Portfolio LPs.
 The Trust also invests up to 80% of the NAV in global real estate properties and global infrastructure assets.

 DEVELOPMENT OF THE TRUST

-The following is a summary of the general developments of the Trust for the period from December 13, 2018 (date of formation) to December 31, 2021.
+The following is a summary of the general developments of the Trust for the period from December 31, 2020 to December 31, 2023.